 If you would like to be able to vacuum your house quickly and quietly, without dragging around a vacuum cleaner, consider installing a built-in central vacuum system.

-Because the vacuum motor is located outside the living area, you can vacuum quietly without disturbing TV viewing or phone conversations—this makes a central vac a great way of minimizing household noise.
-And fine dust particles aren’t blown back into living spaces as typically happens with most portable cleaners—another important factor, especially for people sensitive to airborne dust.
-Canisters typically need emptying only two or three times a year.
+Because the central vacuum motor usually hangs outside the living area, you can vacuum quietly without disturbing TV viewing or phone conversations.
+In most cases, you just hear the “woosh” of air going into the vacuum head.
+As a result, a central vac helps minimize household noise.
+Furthermore, fine dust particles don’t blow back into living spaces—a problem with most portable vacuum cleaners.
+This is important especially for people sensitive to airborne dust.
+One more plus: The large canisters typically need emptying only two or three times a year.

-Because the motor and collector are remote, most central vacuum system units are considerably larger and have more-powerful motors than standard portable vacuums.
-They also have much more capacity for collecting dust and dirt.
+Because the motor and collector are remote, most central vacuum system units have bigger canisters and more-powerful motors than standard vacuums.
+As mentioned above, they also have a greater capacity for collecting dust and dirt.

 Most houses need one or two central vac inlet valves on each story, centrally located.
-Though inlet valves are best located along the base of interior walls, they may be installed in floors if they are placed away from foot traffic (all floor inlets should have metal covers).
+Though inlet valves are best located along the base of interior walls, you can install them in floors if you place them away from foot traffic and equip the floor inlets with metal covers.

-Three or four inlets are usually sufficient for a 3,000- square-foot house if they are centrally located.
-The 30-foot-long central vac hose allows you to vacuum two or three rooms from a single inlet receptacle.
-Bottom line is that the hose much be able to reach from one of the inlets to every corner that will be vacuumed.
+If centrally located, three or four inlets will usually suffice for a 3,000-square-foot house.
+The 30-foot-long central vac hose allows vacuuming two or three rooms from a single inlet receptacle.
+Regardless of the number of inlets, the hose must reach from one of the inlets to every corner of the house.
 Though inlets and hoses are somewhat standardized, they can vary slightly by the manufacturer, so it’s important to buy a hose that is designed to fit the inlet valves.

 Though central vacuum systems are a wonderful convenience in most homes, they’re not right for everyone.
-Built-in central vacuum systems are easiest to install in new construction, so—if you’re already opening up walls for remodeling or other home improvements, this is probably an excellent opportunity for installing one of these systems easily.
+Built-in central vacuum systems are easiest to install in new construction.
+Consequently, if you’re already opening up walls for remodeling or other home improvements, this is probably an excellent opportunity for easily installing one of these systems.

 If a house has limited access below floors—as with a two-story house, for example—tubing must route elsewhere.
 Typical solutions are to run tubing vertically through laundry chutes, behind cabinets, exposed in closet corners, or boxed in at one of a room’s corners.
 Another popular option is to run tubing horizontally in an attic and then drop it down through a wall or into a closet or cabinet.
 The best runs are short, straight, and direct.